-There are various environmental constraints throughout the City of AntiochAntioch which must be considered as part of the analysis of adequate sites to ensure feasibility of housing development.
+There are various environmental constraints throughout Antioch which must be considered as part of the analysis of adequate sites to ensure feasibility of housing development.
 Environmental constraints which have the ability to influence or impede development in certain parts of the city are described below.